 There are a few specific individuals that deserve a mention here.
 They are the ones who have believed in us, encouraged us and unknowingly and selflessly helped us in every step of our fifteen year long journey.
 Ken Jarman (Ex-Principal, Ecole Mondiale World School) picked up the phone and called us over to meet him and his team.
 His team including Kavita Sukhani (ex-head of Art Department, Ecole Mondiale World School).

-Kavita was the one who took things forward from there and was instrumental in making Animation a part of the art curriculum.
+Kavita was the one who took things forward from there.
+She was instrumental in making Animation a part of the art curriculum.
 She and her team, including Shamal Sarfare and Varinder Vartak, supported and worked in tandem with Toon Club to make the art program at Ecole Mondiale World School, an exclusive and fascinating experience for students.
 Films by students, that culminated from this team work, have travelled to different parts of the world through festivals and won appreciation and accolades.

 Toon Club’s experience at other schools (American School of Bombay, Oberoi International School etc) have given us an opportunity to work in spaces with various visions, curriculums and methodologies.
 This makes us feel like chameleons who blend in and design programs tailored to the requirements of different schools.